 By BRITTANY PETERSON, PATTY NIEBERG and COLLEEN SLEVIN

-“We might have our very own New Year’s miracle on our hands if it holds up that there was no loss of life,” Gov. Jared Polis said, noting that many people had just minutes to evacuate.
+“We might have our very own New Year’s miracle on our hands if it holds up that there was no loss of life,” Gov. Jared Polis said.

-The wildfire broke out unusually late in the year, following an extremely dry fall and amid a winter nearly devoid of snow so far.
+The fire broke out unusually late in the year, following an extremely dry fall and amid a winter nearly devoid of snow so far.

 Boulder County Sheriff Joe Pelle said more than 500 homes were probably destroyed.
 He and the governor said as many as 1,000 homes might have been lost, though that won’t be known until crews can assess the damage.

 “It’s unbelievable when you look at the devastation that we don’t have a list of 100 missing persons,” the sheriff said.